-Transmission disruptions on the network of the Issuer and/or transmission disruptions on the network of one of the relevant affiliates of the Issuer may be caused by operational hazards or unforeseen events including, but not limited to, an overload of the very-high-voltage network caused by major unscheduled foreign electricity flows, accidents, breakdowns or failures of equipment or processes, human errors, sabotage, acts of a terrorist nature, Information and Communication Technology ("ICT") systems and process failures, intrusions in the ICT network (including computer viruses), performance below expected levels of capacity and efficiency and natural events (such as heavy storms, thunderstorms, earthquakes or landslides.)
-The presence of unscheduled electricity flows on the network of the Issuer are considered as an emergency situation allowing the TSO to take any emergency measures it deems appropriate, such as disconnecting some or all electricity exports, requesting electricity-generating companies to increase or decrease their electricity production or requesting a reduction in the electricity consumption in the relevant area.
+Transmission disruptions on the network of the Issuer and/or transmission disruptions on the network of one of the relevant affiliates of the Issuer may be caused by operational hazards or unforeseen events including, but not limited to, an overload of the very-high-voltage network caused by major unscheduled foreign electricity flows, accidents, breakdowns or failures of equipment or processes, human errors, sabotage, acts of a terrorist nature, Information and Communication Technology (ICT) systems and process failures, intrusions in the ICT network (including computer viruses), performance below expected levels of capacity and efficiency and natural events (such as heavy storms, thunderstorms, earthquakes or landslides.)
+The presence of unscheduled electricity flows on the network of the Issuer and/or unscheduled electricity flows on the network of one of the relevant affiliates of the Issuer are considered as an emergency situation allowing the TSO to take any emergency measures it deems appropriate, such as disconnecting some or all electricity exports, requesting electricity-generating companies to increase or decrease their electricity production or requesting a reduction in the electricity consumption in the relevant area.
 The probability of the occurrence of one or more of the above mentioned events may increase if the competent authorities do not approve the necessary operational procedures and/or investments as proposed in the development plans of the Issuer and its relevant affiliates.

 System breakdowns or blackouts may occur due to a major imbalance between the quantity of electricity injected in the network and that taken off in a given geographical area.
-Such imbalance may be created by a network failure, an incident at one or more power plants or the lack of sufficient on-line generation capacity at a given time in a given geographical area.
+Such imbalance may be created by a network failure, an incident at one or more power plants or the lack of sufficient online generation capacity at a given time in a given geographical area.